-Table 21-9.6((A) Waikiki Special District Precinct Pern nitted Uses and Structures Precinct Use or Structure Apartment Resort Mixed- Use Public Not applicable as a land use category in that precinc use category. t, since it is alread ly regulated under an other land n empty cell in the above matrix indicates that use or structure is not pe ermitted in that precind ct. a solid wall 6 feet in height [shall be erected] is cons adjoining the apartment precinct. tructed and mainta ined on any side or re ear Use or Structure Not applicable as a land use category in that precincuse category. n empty cell in the above matrix indicates that use or a solid wall 6 feet in height [shall be erected] is cons Use or Structure Apartment Not applicable as a land use category in that precinct, since it is alread use category. n empty cell in the above matrix indicates that use or structure is not per a solid wall 6 feet in height [shall be erected] is constructed and maintal Wise or Structure Apartment Apartment Resort Mixed-Use Not applicable as a land use category in that precinct, since it is already regulated under an use category.
-The empty cell in the above matrix indicates that use or structure is not permitted in that precinct a solid wall 6 feet in height [shall be erected] is constructed and maintained on any side or rectangle in the solid wall 6 feet in height [shall be erected] is constructed and maintained on any side or rectangle.
+Table 21-9.6((A) Waikiki Special District Precinct Permitted Uses and Structures Precinct Use or Structure Apartment Resort Mixed- Use Public Not applicable as a land use category in that precinc use category. t, since it is alread ly regulated under an other land n empty cell in the above matrix indicates that use or structure is not pe ermitted in that precind ct. a solid wall 6 feet in height [shall be erected] is cons adjoining the apartment precinct. tructed and mainta ined on any side or re ear Use or Structure Not applicable as a land use category in that precincuse category. n empty cell in the above matrix indicates that use or a solid wall 6 feet in height [shall be erected] is cons Use or Structure Apartment Not applicable as a land use category in that precinct, since it is alread use category. n empty cell in the above matrix indicates that use or structure is not per a solid wall 6 feet in height [shall be erected] is constructed and maintal Not applicable as a land use category in that precinct, since it is already regulated under an use category.
+In empty cell in the above matrix indicates that use or structure is not permitted in that precinc a solid wall 6 feet in height [shall be erected] is constructed and maintained on any side or rectangle.